AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 ```

 Now, instead of using the oversized `sentence_transformers`, we can simply call `get_embedding` to embed the user's question.

+> Just after I finished writing this blog, the url for the `all-MiniLM-L6-v2` model changed, the app broke and even though I
+> figured out quickly that the url was broken, it took me a while to find the new url.
+> I had to ask a question on Hugging Face discord page, and someone pointed me to the location of the new url.
+> This might be a proof that using a url might not be a good idea!
+You may want to use the model directly despite its size after all.

 > You can call the Hugging Face API for free, but there are limitations, for a real production app, you should consider using a paid plan.